pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 {{< /learner-task >}}

-This script should keep making apples drop from the top of the stage forever.
+We want our new script to keep making apples drop from the top of the stage forever.
 Just like in the code which lets the player move the bowl, we do this with Python’s `while True:` loop.
 Inside that loop, we want to keep broadcasting the message `"drop-apple"`.
-Here, we will use the `broadcast_and_wait()` function, because we don't want to drop the next Apple until the current one has either been caught or reached the bottom of the stage.
+Here, we will use the `broadcast_and_wait()` function, because we don't want to drop the next apple until the current one has either been caught or reached the bottom of the stage.
 In Scratch, the code would be

 ```scratch
 forever